 A crucial part of Liver Transplant Cost in India is the ongoing expense of immunosuppressive medications, which are vital to prevent rejection of the transplanted liver.

 In the initial months after surgery, the monthly cost of medicines typically ranges between ₹8,000 and ₹12,000.
-This is because the body needs higher doses of multiple immunosuppressants to stabilize and adapt to the new liver.
+This is because the body needs higher doses of multiple immunosuppressants to stabilise and adapt to the new liver.

 However, as recovery progresses and the immune system adjusts, the medication doses are gradually tapered.
 By the end of the first year, the monthly cost usually comes down to around ₹4,000 to ₹6,000, depending on the patient’s response and health condition.